byrnedo/capitan/README.md

 ### Environment Variables

-The following environment variables are available when creating the containers and when running hooks
+The following environment variables are available when creating the containers and when running **container hooks**

     # container name
     CAPITAN_CONTAINER_NAME